sofiavacaaa/GD4H/Methodological note .md

-# i WANT TO PUT THIS IN A README FILE in github : Literature review on healthy urban planning
+# Healthy Urban Planning : Accesibility and modes of access to various urban spaces

 ## Description of our objectives